 - Editorconfig is a tool to enable consistency between the many editors and IDE’s that your developers use.

 4. Code Reviews

 Don’t be shy, allow someone to check your code!

 Everyone makes mistakes.
 An attitude which allows you to acknowledge imperfections is the first step to investing your trust in a code review.
 Having a colleague read over your pull requests before merging is a good way to ensure final code quality.
 Code reviews help reduce bugs in the product – that's the bottom line - so give up that idea of perfection.
 “The Code Review Mindset" is a great article on the importance of code reviews.

 A realistic budget keeps your software project from feeling too much pressure.
 With agile methods, this enables the scope to flex more easily as the project progresses, but an estimate that is truly off can cause problems in quality, morale and output.
 Estimation can be quite tricky – as it's hard to find a happy balance between being realistic and sandbagging when there are so many unknowns.
 Rest assured, better estimation comes with experience, and there are many tools available to assist with software development project coding estimates.
 Here is a good list to start.

 In reality, the “ideal software development project” may never exist!
 Each project has its own characteristics, flaws, joys, sorrows, dreams, features, users, bugs, codebases, test cases and many other components.
 Hopefully these concepts make your projects more consistent and coherent.
 When in doubt, share your knowledge, encourage trust among your development team, stay positive, and remember - you will ship!

-To learn more about how Dialexa improves the software development process, including our approach to the new product development process, click the image below.
+Learn more about how Dialexa improves the software development process, including our approach to the new product development process.